Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### First-touch attribution

 Amplitude can capture the initial UTM parameters and referrer information for each user.
 The first-touch attribution values are set when a user's non-null UTM parameters are seen for the first time.
- These user properties are set once:
+ These user properties are set one time:

 - `initial_utm_source`
 - `initial_utm_medium`